-From Brittany on September 7th, 2011 in Tools and Tips
+From Margaret Everton on September 07, 2011 in Tools and Tips

 Unfortunately, homeowners sometimes invite it.
 When you aim for a home improvement project to be “fast and cheap,” you’re simply asking for trouble.
 Think about it this way: the best contractors are successful, and being successful means – you guessed it – they’re busy.
 In fact, it’s normal for an above-average contractor to schedule renovations two to four months in advance.